OpenTranslationBible/open-bible/en-GB/18.Job/md/job-01.md

 ## Job 1:2

-He had seven sons and three daughters.
+Job was blessed with seven sons and three daughters.

 ## Job 1:3